This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 We think that this observation needs more research.
 We are somewhat doubtful that finding this in one of 25 trials has much meaning, as suggested by Hueberger et al (2015), but it is very much worth checking as the VHIT device can provide data about this potential central sign unavailable through any other method.

 - Uncooperative patients not looking at the target.
 This is an obvious problem as the current system software does not check for eye position prior to head thrusts.
 This is a flaw.

 - Choi et al (2014) observed a similar pattern in two patients with "acute cerebellar dysfunction".
 We have seen this once ourselves.

 - One would also think that patients with myasthenia gravis, after taking their medication, might also show backup saccades.

 - One might also conjecture that in Meniere's disease with hydrops, vestibular function might improve due to larger "pipes" in the inner ear, and result in a transient backup saccade pattern.
 As Meniere's is usually unilateral, one might expect some asymmetry.
 Rey-Martinez et al (2020) offered some theoretical support for the idea that VOR gain might be higher in hydrops.
 However, as back-up saccades are almost never encountered, if this is true, it doesn't have any practical meaning.

 Meniere's disease ?

-While at first look, this report suggests VHIT is not an effective method in a Meniere's attack, we don't think the story is over here.
+While at first look, these reports suggests VHIT is not an effective method in a Meniere's attack, we don't think the story is over here.
 Looking for a change in vestibular function, rather than an absolute value might be more effective.
-Additionally, using the vertical canal VHIT may have diluted the data with random error, as vertical canal VHIT techology is primative (lacking torsional eye movement processing).
+Additionally, using the vertical canal VHIT may have diluted the data with random error, as vertical canal VHIT techology is still more primative (lacking torsional eye movement processing).